American Society of Golf Course Architects

 After working in golf course construction during summer breaks at graduate school, and working briefly as a designer for golf course architect Charles Howard, an opportunity presented itself to work with the State of Oklahoma to build two new nine hole golf courses, leading to Tripp Davis and Associates being formed.
 Tripp Davis and Associates is principally known for their highly regarded work at historic golf courses around the United States and for their unique and very hands on approach in doing one original design at a time around the world.

-Tripp is a golf architect with a unique blend of an education in the land sciences, 25 years of experience in design and construction, a strong background as a highly competitive golfer that knows the strategic side of the game intimately, and a passion for working in the field during construction on the subtle details that give his golf courses extraordinary strategic and visual character.
+Tripp is a golf architect with a unique blend of an education in the land sciences, over 25 years of experience in design and construction, a strong background as a highly competitive golfer that knows the strategic side of the game intimately, and a passion for working in the field during construction on the subtle details that give his golf courses extraordinary strategic and visual character.
 He also is regarded as one of the leading Restoration Specialists in the United States.
 He is proudly a member of the American Society of Golf Course Architects.